-Patricia Morris joined Conflict Dynamics as a Program Officer for the Children and Armed Conflict Accountability Initiative in March 2015.
+Patricia Morris is a Program Officer for the Children and Armed Conflict Accountability Initiative.
 She brings to Conflict Dynamics experience in program design and management, media relations, strategic communications for national and human security issues, conflict analysis, and fundraising.
-Prior to Conflict Dynamics, Patricia was a consultant at the World Bank’s Consultative Group to Assist the Poor, Beyond Conflict, and The Combating Terrorism Center, and formerly, a Herbert Scoville Peace Fellow in Washington D.C.
+Prior to Conflict Dynamics, Patricia was a consultant at the World Bank’s Consultative Group to Assist the Poor, Beyond Conflict, and West Point Academy’s Combating Terrorism Center, and formerly, a Herbert Scoville Peace Fellow in Washington DC.
 She holds an MSc in Comparative Politics Conflict Studies from the London School of Economics and a BA in Political Science and French from Wellesley College.

 Terry Muchiku | Program Administrator, Somali Program